DaQuan Jones

-DaQuan Steven Jones (/'deɪkwɑːn/ born December 27, 1991) is an American professional football defensive tackle for the Buffalo Bills of the National Football League (NFL).
+DaQuan Steven Jones (/'deɪkwɑːn/ DAY-kwahn born December 27, 1991) is an American professional football defensive tackle for the New England Patriots of the National Football League (NFL).
 He played college football for the Penn State Nittany Lions and was selected by the Tennessee Titans in the fourth round of the 2014 NFL draft.
 Jones has also played for the Carolina Panthers.

 Early life

 Jones was born on December 27, 1991, in Johnson City, New York.
 He attended Johnson City Senior High School, where he played football and basketball as well as throwing the shot put.

 Recruiting

 Initially projected as an offensive guard, Jones committed to Penn State on June 28, 2009, after being recruited by Mike McQueary.